PineAPPL

 Man pages

-Most of PineAPPL’s help is available as pineappl --help and as pineappl convolute --help, for example.
+Most of PineAPPL’s help is available as pineappl --help and as pineappl convolve --help, for example.
 However, the same information can also be installed as man pages, which can then be used as either

 man pineappl

-man pineappl-convolute
+man pineappl-convolve

 or